Clelia-M/WellFit/README.md

 ## Credits

 - Ryan Ford (Graphic Designer).
-Ryan designed the JustVeggie logo for this project which is displayed below.
+Ryan designed the WellFit logo for this project which is displayed below.
 ![WellFit Logo]()